A private applicator applies restricted-use pesticides on his/her own land, or rented land, and produces an agricultural commodity.

-2. Study the recommended materials for each category you are needing licensed in and core.
-All new applicators must take core.
+2. Study the recommended materials for Core and each category needed on your license.
+All new applicators must take Core, and at least one category exam to obtain a license.

-3. Register with the Ohio Department of Agriculture for an exam date and location by registering online at: http://www.agri.ohio.gov, or by calling the ODA, Pesticide Division at (800) 282-1955, ext.
-31. (Because of limited space, you may not be able to take the exam if not pre-registered).
-List of available dates and locations.
+4. Register with the Ohio Department of Agriculture for an exam date and location, register online or by calling the ODA, Pesticide Division at 614-728-6987.
+(Because of limited space, you may not be able to take the exam if not pre-registered).

 Ohio Department of Agriculture